libreswitch/ops/tests/rest/rest_test.md

 ### Description

-- Verify if VLAN was updated sucessfully.
+- Verify if VLAN was updated successfully:
     1. Execute the PUT request over "/rest/v1/system/bridges/bridge_normal/vlans/test" with the name field with "fake_vlan".
     2. Verify if the HTTP response is `200 OK`.
     3. Verify if the HTTP response is not empty.